Skip to content

 SuppressRoll -->|No| ContinueToCiv

-• Skulls restricted to specific dimensions (e.g., wither skeleton skulls → Nether only) are filtered out before any mechanism activates
+• Skulls restricted to specific dimensions (e.g., wither skeleton skulls -> Nether only) are filtered out before they affect conversion or attraction

 • Conversion probability scales with skull count; converted mobs bypass this pipeline on their own spawn to prevent recursion

-• Distant suppression is range-bounded and index-backed: only heads in the local attraction window are considered
+• Distant suppression is range-bounded and index-backed: only nearby active podiums are considered

 Mob Flee Behavior Layer